Protecting Our Schools

 Evidence shows that armed staff and even trained law enforcement have not prevented school shootings.
 In a United States Secret Service Study of 41 incidents, only 6 out of the 41 incidents were ended by law enforcement intervention.

 The Robb Elementary shooting is a tragic example of the likelihood that even highly-trained officers are unable to stop a school shooter.
-The Texas Legislature is currently considering legislation that would expand armed personnel at schools across the state.

 Educators overwhelmingly do not support expanding guns in schools.
 In a survey by the Texas American Federation of Teachers, 76% of K-12 teachers reported a wish not to be armed, and 90% of respondents were fearful of gun violence in occuring in the school.
 Instead, respondents in the survey overwhelmingly supported stricter enforcement of gun violence prevention laws such as red flag laws and raising the minimum age to purchase guns.